 Weekly Contact.
 According to Washington State law, students must have weekly personal contact with their instructors.
 Direct personal contact shall be for the purposes of instruction, review of assignments, testing, reporting of student progress, or other learning activities.

 Students are required to maintain contact a minimum of once a week.
 That means:

 - An assignment/test/activity posted that an instructor grades and/or provides feedback on;

 - Email exchange with teacher;

 - Phone call with teacher;

 - Face to Face or zoom meeting with teacher;

 Regular Progress: One of the advantages of KVA is that it allows for a flexible learning environment.
-Student may work on their assignments when and where they would like.
+Students may work on their assignments when and where they would like.
 At the same time, Washington State law requires students to make academic progress in their online courses.